Learn what will happen during the tribulation period from beginning to end

 Question

-Dear Pastor Malone,
+Dear Mr. Malone,

 I have been an unhappy wife for 30 years.
 I stayed for my two children and despite much conflicts, I felt guilty leaving a man who, in spite of his emotional distance from me, was kind to his children.
 We saw marriage counselors but little improvement happened.
 To keep my sanity, I concentrated on the children, pursued my graduate studies and career and distanced myself emotionally from him.
 Now that the children are grown and out of the house, he is turning to me to fill the gap after so many years of emotional neglect.
 I tried very hard to make it work, but can no longer love him like a wife should love a husband.
 The gap is widening and I feel a big void despite my busy schedule, marriage and church counseling.
-When I take time a! way from him, I feel in control of my life and much happier, when I am back, I am chronically depressed and get sick regularly.
+When I take time away from him, I feel in control of my life and much happier, when I am back, I am chronically depressed and get sick regularly.
 I finally discussed divorce, but he accuses me of being selfish, not respecting marriage vows and not caring about our children.
 I do feel sorry for him and worry about him.
 I also feel guilty for wanting to divorce a man who is really generous and kind and who is trying hard to save the marriage.
 I feel it’s too little too late, but why is it that I only think of his pain and the damage I will cause the family?
 Why do I feel a sense of failure?
 Why is the guilt eating at me and paralyzing me?
 Should I stay and relieve my guilt or divorce and learn to live with my guilt and the damage I would have caused?
 Please help!

 Answer